SutheeDev/The-Bloc-Camp/README.md

 ### Error

 - Suppose users attempt to access a non-existent page on the website; they are gracefully redirected to the Error page.
-- Equipped with a Home button for easy navigation.
+- Equipped with a Home button for easy navigation. <br>

 ## Common Elements